mtanabe-sj/maximilians-automation-utility/README.md

 This is an automation programming library meant for Windows developers and IT professionals.
 Its main feature is MaxsUtilLib, a COM automation server written in C++.
 It provides the three automation objects of InputBox, ProgressBox, and VersionInfo.
 Use them in your script or C# application to quickly gain text input, progress output, and version query capabilities.

 The library is accompanied with a couple of example programs.
 ListFileVersions is a WPF C# application.
 It uses MaxsUtilLib to list files in a folder, each with version info retrieved from the file's version resource.
 TestUtil is a console program written in C++.
 It programmatically tests the automation interfaces of MaxsUtilLib.
-Run this program to validate a just built MaxsUtilLib.
+Run this program to validate a MaxsUtilLib fresh out of the oven.

 The distribution also includes a couple of JScript programs.
 One is TestMaxsUtil.js, a test script for verifying correct installation of the product.
 The other is stuffCab.js, a script for compressing a directory into a cab.
 Both demonstrate how the MaxsUtilLib automation objects can be incorporated to instantly gain practical user interface.